What is Presbyopia?

-Presbyopia occurs as we age, and causes the eye’s lens to thicken and lose its mobility.
+Presbyopia occurs as we age and causes the eye’s lens to thicken and lose its mobility.
 This results in a lessened ability to focus effectively on close-up objects.
-Tasks such as reading, painting nails and using a mobile phone can be made much harder with presbyopia, often causing headaches or tiredness.

-What types of multifocal contact lenses are available?
+What types of varifocal contact lenses are available?

-The most popular type of multifocal contact lens features an aspheric design, essentially positioning both the short and long-distance prescriptions in front of the pupil and blending them together.
+There are a range of contact lens designs for varifocal use.
+The most popular type features an aspheric design.
+Aspheric contact lenses position both the short and long-distance in front of the pupil, blending multiple prescriptions together.
 This ultimately means that your eyes are able to decide which prescription to use to view each object.

-Alternatively, multifocal contact lenses with concentric designs are also available.
-These offer your standard prescriptive correction through the centre of the lens, with rings of different prescription powers, both short and long distance, circled around.
+Varifocal contacts with concentric circles are also available.
+These offer your standard prescriptive correction through the centre of the lens.
+They offer a gradual transition between prescription as the rings alternate distance and near corrections.

 A guide to presbyopia

 Are there age limits on wearing contact lenses?